AiYinZiLeGong/PUBG-Radar/README.md

 Written in Kotlin

 # Changes
-1. Get self player's location by parsing `CharMoveComp` RPC.
-So the player direction is corrected now.
+* Get self player's location by parsing `CharMoveComp` RPC.
+So the player's direction is corrected now.
-2. Get item's relative locaiton by `DroppedItemInteractionComponent`.
+* Get items' relative locaiton by `DroppedItemInteractionComponent`.
 So the item location is corrected now.

 # Build
 Using [maven](https://maven.apache.org/)